 Ken Charko | Vice President

 Ken Charko serves as the President of the Riley Park Hillcrest Community Centre Association for the past seven years; it is the largest community centre in the city and an Olympic legacy center, and is also the Director of the British Columbia Motion Picture Association and a Grassroots community leader.

-Ken Charko has many achievement just recently he received the Vancouver Chamber of Commerce Business of the Year award and past nomination for Environmental Innovator for the City of Vancouver.
+Ken Charko has many achievements, just recently he received the Vancouver Chamber of Commerce Business of the Year award and past nomination for Environmental Innovator for the City of Vancouver.
 In addition, The Jewish Independent had named him “Champion of the Arts”.
 This is among a variety of accomplishments from being a small business owner.